Josepht04/Dead-Inside/README.md

   If your most used application today is Instagram then,tommorow you can only access instagram for the entire day.Even the most basic fucntions like making a call is restricted.

 ### The Problem
-If you are like me, You will probably like to Doom scrol for hours and hours without any external distractions from other apps. just the thought that other apps existss in my phone makes me wanna stop doom scroling.
+If you are like me, You will probably like to Doom scroll for hours and hours without any external distractions from other apps. just the thought that other apps existss in my phone makes me wanna stop my scrolling.
 Who needs other apps when you are a Doom Scroller

 ### The Solution